bump-sh/docs/src/_help/mcp-servers/runtime-expressions.md

 > String interpolation only works with dot notation expressions.
 JMESPath expressions (containing `[*]`, `[0]`, functions, etc.) are resolved as a whole and cannot be combined with other expressions in the same string.
 {: .warning}

-## Conditions
+## Action conditions

-Expressions inside `when` clauses are resolved, then evaluated with standard operators.
+Actions defined in a step can use expressions variables inside then `when` clause.
+Those are resolved, then evaluated with standard operators.

 ```yaml
 actions: